keeperdao/kips/KIP-24/KIP-24.md

 ## Protocol Analysis

-The Official Team evaluated the liquid staking landscape using a combination of metrics and sourcing. : Trustlessness/Concentration, Tokenomics, Security/risks, and Composability/Liquidity.
+The Official Team evaluated the liquid staking landscape using a combination of metrics and sourcing: Trustlessness/Concentration, Tokenomics, Security/risks, and Composability/Liquidity.
 These metrics gave context to the different trade-offs between liquid staking providers and allowed the team to discern the protocols aligned with Rook’s best interests.
 The analysis presented below represents a summary of the main takeaways from our research.
 For more analysis, see the protocol-specific research reports at [4], [8], [12], and below.

 Note: All figures in the remainder of this section are as of June 1, 2022.